Publishing FAQ

 For Authors

-I’m not sure which MITP editor to contact about my proposal.
+I’m not sure which OUP editor to contact about my proposal.
 Help?

 I am traveling to X conference and wonder if you will be there.
 Is it ok to stop by the booth and introduce myself?
 Should I set up a time to talk with you beforehand?

-My usual conference circuit includes HSS, SHOT, and 4S.
-You should always feel free to stop by the MITP booth, say hello, and introduce yourself.
+You should always feel free to stop by the OUP booth, say hello, and introduce yourself.
 There is no need to schedule an appointment to do so, though you are welcome to.
 My contact details are on the contact page.

 What are the differences between professional/academic books, crossover books, trade books, and textbooks?